-If you don’t qualify for a Special Enrollment Period, you can sign up during the Medicare General Enrollment Period which takes place January 1 through March 31 each year.
-Going with this option means you might have to pay higher premiums and your coverage will not begin until July 1 of the year you enroll.
+If you don’t qualify for a Special Enrollment Period, you can sign up during the Medicare General Enrollment Period which takes place from January 1 through March 31 each year.
+Going with this option means you might have to pay higher premiums and your coverage will not begin until the first day of the month after you enroll.

-Part B eligibility.
 If you are eligible to enroll in Part A at no cost, you are eligible to enroll in Part B by paying a monthly premium.
-If you don’t qualify for Part A at no cost, then you can qualify for Part B if you’re 65 years or older and a U.S. citizen or legal permanent resident who has lived in the United States continuously for five years immediately preceding the month you apply for Part B
+If you don’t qualify for Part A at no cost, then you can qualify for Part B if you’re 65 years or older and a U.S. citizen or legal permanent resident who has lived in the United States continuously for five years immediately preceding the month you apply for Part B.

-Enrollment in Part B. Part B enrollment typically takes place during an Initial Enrollment Period when a person also signs up for Part A. However, if you fail to enroll in Part B at that time, there is also a General Enrollment Period that occurs between January 1 and March 31 each year.
-If you sign up during this period, then your Part B coverage will not begin until July 1.
+Part B enrollment typically takes place during an Initial Enrollment Period when a person also signs up for Part A. However, if you fail to enroll in Part B at that time, there is also a General Enrollment Period that occurs between January 1 and March 31 each year.
+If you sign up during this period, then your Part B coverage will not begin until the first day of the month after your enrollment.
 In some instances, you are automatically enrolled in Part B (see Part A enrollment above for details).
 If you don’t sign up for Part B when you’re first eligible, then you could end up paying more for coverage as well as a late enrollment penalty.